WolfKay/flixy-app/README.md

-# flixy-app
+# Flixy
-Create a watchlis and keep track of movies you have watched or movies you would like to watch in the future!
+Create a watchlist and keep track of movies you have watched or movies you would like to watch in the future!

 ## Used stack:
 - The Frontend was built on React, Babel, Webpack and SASS.